PocketRelay/Website/docs/server/manual-building.md

 ## 1) Clone Repository

 :::note
-If you have already directly downloaded the repository source code from GitHub you can skip this step.
+If you have already directly downloaded the repository source code from GitHub, you can skip this step.
 :::

-First you will need to clone the GitHub repository for the server.
-The following command will clone only the latest code changes from the GitHub repository
+First, clone the GitHub repository for the server.
+The following command will clone only the latest code changes from the GitHub repository:

 ```shell
 git clone --depth 1 https://github.com/PocketRelay/Server.git pocket-relay